 In truth, most "businesses earn almost all their profits from a small number of brands — smaller than even the 80/20 rule of thumb suggests.
 In reality, many corporations generate 80 percent to 90 percent of their profits from fewer than 20 percent of the brands they sell, while they lose money or barely break even on many of the other brands in their portfolios," according to Nirmalya Kumar writing for the Harvard Business Review.

 With off-brand testing, you are essentially trying to discover which early adopters are most likely to respond to an offer (without adding the persuasive influence of a known brand to the mix).
 This is trying to measure the level of passion or pain the particular group is feeling with respect to this problem or your solution.
 So the key unit of measurement is typically the conversion rate.
 If you show this product (for example on a landing page) to 1000 ideal prospects, what percent take action?

 If these customers have been repeatedly exposed to the brand, particularly with positive associations, the conversion rate obtained will likely be higher than if it were not related to the brand.
 It may even skew results enough to give you a "false positive."
 You walk away from a test thinking you have a good product idea, but in fact you obtained a positive result because the customer knows and trusts your brand.

 Alternatively, if a company or brand has a bad association within a particular segment, it can use off-brand testing to anonymously evaluate products or features.

-Negligible, as this is done alongside other techniques mentioned in the startup realbook.
+Negligible, as this is done alongside other techniques mentioned in the Real Startup Book.
 For example, on a landing page smoke test, you'd avoid using corporate logos, color, or fonts that could hint at the identity of the experimenter.